Haida Gwaii: Geology

-Earthquake hazards

 The islands are located along the Queen Charlotte Fault, an active transform fault that produces significant earthquakes every 3–30 years.
 This is the result of the converging of the Pacific and North American Plates along the archipelago's west coast.
 Major earthquakes have occurred in the Haida Gwaii in 1949 and 2012.
 Though the region is prone to fair geological activity, there is little infrastructure set up to gather accurate information to warn locals of possible threats.
-Many residents, notably from First Nations communities, have been critical of the fact that they must rely on information coming from neighbouring American states such as Washington or Alaska and from the USGS (United States Geological Survey).
+Many residents, notably from First Nations communities, have been critical of the fact that they must rely on information coming from neighbouring American states, such as Washington or Alaska, and from the USGS (United States Geological Survey).
 Regardless of the inconsistencies, Environment Canada does regularly do field tests across the Pacific coast of British Columbia relating to this matter.

 The Cascadia subduction zone does pose some additional earthquake risks, but, most importantly, the subduction zone poses direct tsunami risks to the coastal settlements on the western side of the islands.